 You will need a decent web-cam, minimum 720p resolusion and a good quality microphone.

-Can a team participate which already participated at IYPT
+Can a person participate who already participated at IYPT 2022

 To allow each team member to present their work, we limit the set of problems each team may be challenged.
 Therefore each participant registers their prepared problem and the opponent will get a list of all problems remaining for the challenge.
 The problems of the last selective round are then implicitly fixed.